 5. What do you observe about Israel’s mourning for Joseph?
 How is Israel's sorrow expressed?
 Do you find Israel's sorrow excessive?
 How did your father express sorrow?
 How can a Patriarch use times of sorrow for the formation of his children?

 Choose a resolution for this week from the suggestions below or make your own.
 Tap on a resolution to email it to yourself:

 1. I will ask my wife if there are ways I contribute to the discord in my family.

 2. I will spend 15 minutes reflecting on the discord in my family as I grew up.
-I will share my reflections with my wife and discuss ways to prevent the discord my family experienced as a child.
+I will share my reflections with my wife and discuss ways to prevent that discord from being repeated in our family.

 3. I will model healthy sibling relationship to my children by repairing a damaged relationship I have with one of my siblings.

-4. I will encourage my children to share their dreams with my by first sharing some of my dreams with them.
+4. I will encourage my children to share their dreams with me by first sharing some of my dreams with them.

 5. I will spend 30 minutes in prayer asking the Lord what His mission is for me.
-I will journal what I hear being spoken to me heart.
+I will journal what I hear being spoken to my heart.